rust-lang/rfcs/text/1598-generic_associated_types.md

 constructor" is an obscure piece of jargon from type theory which most users cannot be expected to be familiar with.

-Upon accepting this RFC, we should begin (with haste) refering to this concept as simply "generic associated types."
+Upon accepting this RFC, we should begin (with haste) referring to this concept as simply "generic associated types."
 Today, associated types cannot be generic; after this RFC, this will be possible.
 Rather than teaching this as a separate feature, it will be taught as an advanced use case for associated